moderntribe/moose/docs/composer.md

 installing such premium plugins:

 1. Check to see if the plugin maker provides its own composer-based installation method.
 This is the best option.
-Many providers including Advanced Custom Fields, Gravity Forms, and Yoast SEO provide composer-based installation options.
+Many providers including Advanced Custom Fields (ACF), Gravity Forms, and Yoast SEO provide composer-based installation options.
+This project is already configured to use composer for both ACF and Gravity Forms.
 1. Check the plugin files into the repository directly.
 This is the simplest option but is not ideal for a number of reasons, including licensing, security, and ease of management.